richard-to/mesop-jeopardy/README.md

 GOOGLE_API_KEY=<your-api-key> mesop main.py
 ```

+You can try out a demo here on [Hugging Face Spaces](https://huggingface.co/spaces/richard-to/mesop-jeopardy).

 ## Notes on the Jeopardy questions dataset

 One thing to note is I haven't included the jeopardy.json file.
 I'm using an old dataset